Evolutionary dynamics of any multiplayer game on regular graphs: : Applications

 \subsubsection{The structured population}

+Next, we study pool punishment in structured populations.
 We notice that the payoff structure given by Eq.~(\ref{sieq_a_pool}) is nonlinear.
-Therefore, to obtain the replicator dynamics in structured populations, we need to utilize Eq.~(\ref{sieq_alevel3_PC}) given by section~\ref{sec_PCsingle}.
+Therefore, to obtain the replicator dynamics in a structured population, we need to utilize Eq.~(\ref{sieq_alevel3_PC}) given by Supplementary Note~\ref{sec_PCsingle}.
 The process is to calculate all elements of the `$\langle a_{i|\mathbf{k}_{+j}}\rangle_i$ type' and the `$\langle a_{i|\mathbf{k}_{+j}}\rangle_j$ type' manually, which is tedious.
+For this $n=3$ system, the $\langle a_{i|\mathbf{k}_{+j}}\rangle_i$ type is